mssola/terraform/README.md

 ### Generate the certificates
 # /srv/salt/certs/certs.sh
 ### Execute the orchestrator
-# salt-run state.orchestrate orch.kubernetes
+# salt-run state.orchestrate orch.Kubernetes
 ```

 ## Using the cluster

-The kubernetes api-server is publicly available.
+The Kubernetes _api-server_ is publicly available.
 It can be reached on port `8080`
 of the floating IP associated to the `kube-master` node.

 For example: